qeesung/gitaly/doc/doc/MIGRATION_PROCESS.md

 ## Feature Status: *Disabled*

-Once the client and server implementations are delivered, the feature should remain disabled by default until acceptance testing has been completed.
+At this stage, the feature will be considered to complete, but should remain disabled by default until acceptance testing has been completed.

+This happens in three stages:
+* Feature Status: Disabled
+* Feature Status Opt-In
+* Feature Status: Opt-Out
+* Feature Status: Mandatory

 ---------------------------------------------------------------------